War of Jenkins' Ear: Background

-Under the 1729 Treaty of Seville, the Spanish were allowed to board British vessels trading with the Americas and check them for contraband.
-In 1731, the brig "Rebecca" was stopped off the coast of Cuba and found to be carrying an illegal cargo of sugar; during the search, its captain Robert Jenkins later alleged he had been tortured and his ear partially amputated by coast guard officers.
-While deprecating such treatment, the Royal Naval commander in Port Royal admitted those involved in what he described as "clandestine trade" could not complain if their cargoes were confiscated and often indulged in violence themselves.
-Such incidents were seen as the cost of doing business and it was quickly forgotten after the Spanish eased restrictions in 1732.
+Under the 1729 Treaty of Seville, the Spanish were allowed to check British vessels trading with the Americas for contraband.
+In 1731, the brig Rebecca was found to be carrying smuggled sugar, its captain Robert Jenkins later alleging his ear was partially amputated during the search by Spanish customs officers.
+While deprecating such treatment, the Royal Naval commander in Port Royal argued those involved in "clandestine trade" could not complain if their cargoes were confiscated, and often used violence themselves.